misternebula/TGAAutoSplit/README.txt

 REPLACE ALL BACKSLASHES WITH FORWARD SLASHES.

 - Run TGAAutoSplitInjector.exe
-It should quicky copy the needed files, and close itself.
+It should copy the files needed, and patch the game assembly.
+It should tell you any errors if they happen.

 - Open LiveSplit, and edit the layout.
 Add a new component, in Control > LiveSplit Server